FIPS 201 Evaluation Program Annoucements

 The FIPS 201 Evaluation program will be removing card holders (also known as badge holders or electromagnetically opaque sleeves) from the Approved Products List on January 31st, 2021.
 GSA will no longer accept applications to certify card holders.
 Card holders and related products are still commercially available off-the-shelf; however, the use of these products is optional and testing is no longer in the best interests of the government.

-Please note the removal of this category should not impact any existing procurements.
+Please note the removal of this category should not impact any existing acquisitions.
 Product categories not identified by the Program have no requirement for FIPS 201 conformance and available products should be able to satisfy the agency defined security requirements provided direct testing.

 POSTED April 30, 2019